Back to Business! Launch Your New Business With 10% Off — Start Now

 However, it can be safely said that for the majority of foreigners, opening a company will be cheaper than doing so in your home country.

-This is reflected in Thailand's cost of living ranking, which, according to The Mercer Human Resource Consulting Cost of Living Survey Worldwide Rankings 2019, showed that the city of Bangkok in Thailand received a ranking of number 40.
+This is reflected in Thailand's cost of living ranking, which, according to The Mercer Human Resource Consulting Cost of Living Survey Worldwide Rankings in 2023, Bangkok, Thailand received a ranking of number 40.
+Despite its low cost of living, Thailand is an excellent alternative to enter the Asian market.

 If you already have an existing business registered in Hong Kong, are thinking of expanding your business to Thailand, or are looking for a payment solution for your business, open a business account with Statrys and get access to 11 currencies today.